gecko0307/dagon/doc/2D graphics.md

 ## Widgets

 Dagon provides a built-in widget system for implementing a basic GUI in games.
-It is nowhere near as powerful as specialized GUI libraries such as ImGui, but can be used for simple tasks such as buttons and menus.
+It is nowhere near as powerful as specialized GUI libraries such as ImGui, but can be used for simple interactive elements such as buttons and menus.

 TODO: add a button widget example